DoctorKhan/The-Social-Game-Book/src/20_part/160_divide_conquer_architecture_division.md

 The divide and conquer strategy functions by getting us to see other people as one-dimensional caricatures—as members of an opposing tribe, as nothing more than their programmed beliefs.
 The control system's greatest victory is when you dismiss others as mere automatons, forgetting that behind the programming is a complex, conscious human being.

-**The cosmic question this raises:** Why are humans so universally susceptible to this manipulation?
+**The great question this raises:** Why are humans so universally susceptible to this manipulation?
 Why do the same techniques work across all cultures, all time periods, all levels of education and intelligence?

 **The distraction mechanism:** While atomized groups fight over cultural and identity issues, economic policies that concentrate wealth pass with minimal scrutiny.
 The real power moves happen while people are distracted by manufactured conflicts.